GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

 ## Sample code
-Below is a sample pom, for more of pom file, please refer to [snippet](https://ox.gluu.org/maven/org/xdi/oxd-client/3.1.0.Final/oxd-client-3.1.0.Final.pom)
+Below is a sample pom.
+To download the pom file please refer to this [Snippet](https://ox.gluu.org/maven/org/xdi/oxd-client/3.1.0.Final/oxd-client-3.1.0.Final.pom)

 ```
 <dependency>